Skip to main content

 The checklist covers the full scope of a service: filters and fluids, lubrication, belts and hoses, electrical systems, safety devices, structure and fasteners.
 Completed forms become the maintenance record for each asset - evidence that the service was done, what was found and what parts were used.

-Benefits of preventive maintenance
+Benefits of using this preventive maintenance checklist

-• Fewer breakdowns and unplanned downtime - catching wear and deterioration before failure keeps equipment running and avoids costly emergency repairs.
+• Fewer breakdowns and unplanned downtime: - catching wear and deterioration before failure keeps equipment running and avoids costly emergency repairs.

 • Longer asset life: regular servicing reduces cumulative wear and extends the usable life of plant and equipment.